ddnexus/elastics-doc/source/doc/2-flex/2-Templating/4-Variables.md

   ...
 end
 {% endhighlight %}

 ### 3. Host Class level (your class)

-When you want to set a default variable for all the requests from your own class (host class) you can simply add the variables to the `flex` class proxy of your class:
+When you want to set a default variable for all the requests from your own class (context class) you can simply add the variables to the `flex` class proxy of your class:

 {% highlight ruby %}
 class MyClass